Measuring Mobile App Success

 Session length can be used to record the spikes and dips of usage on an app.
 Segmenting users for time spent on the app can help you find the most active users.
 This also indicates how much time your audience is spending on your app and the reason behind it.
 Session length varies greatly across different apps.
 For instance, social media and gaming apps have a better session length when compared to eCommerce ads.

 By paying attention to session length, you can collect a report of your users.
 You’ll want to do this to gain a deeper insight into visitor flow.
-Only then can you make the application more engaging for your users.
+Then, you make the application more engaging for your users.

 The session interval is the time between users’ app sessions.
 It tells how often the user opens the app.
 If the session interval is too long it usually means the user didn’t connect with the app.

-By using session interval metrics, you can easily strengthen your app’s optimization.
-And it will help you better understand your users’ sessions.
-You can even consider push notifications to entice user interaction.
+By using session interval metrics, you can easily strengthen your app’s optimization, and it will help you better understand your users’ sessions.
+Also, you can even consider push notifications to entice user interaction.

 Time in App